For best experience please turn on javascript and use a modern browser!

 2. Major courses

 At AUC, students choose one of the three majors: Sciences, Social Sciences or Humanities.
-Based on this selection, students begin taking courses to fulfil their major requirements (90 EC, equivalent to 15 courses).
+Based on this selection, students take courses to fulfil their major requirements (90 EC, equivalent to 15 courses).
 The level (100, 200 or 300) corresponds to how advanced the course is considered to be, with 100-level indicating an entry-level course and 300-level indicating specialised and more advanced courses.

 Use the drop downs below to check the requirements per major